 iv.
 Cancellation, return and exchange policies, and any related cost;

 v.
-The actions and remedies which the Bank may take in event of a default by the customer;
+The actions and remedies that the Bank may take in event of a default by the customer;

 vi.
-Procedures to report unauthorized transactions and other contingencies, as well as the liabilities of parties in such case; and
+Procedures to report unauthorized transactions and other contingencies, as well as the liabilities of parties in such cases; and

 vii.
-A summary of the Bank’s complaints handling procedure.
+Summary of the Bank’s complaints handling procedure.

 f.
 Fully knowledgeable about the products and services marketed, including statutory and regulatory requirements, and are able to explain the nuances to the consumer.

 g.
 Uses a variety of communication channels to disclose clear and accurate information.
-Such communication channels is available to the public without need for special access requirements, which may entail additional expense.
-Communication channels should be sufficiently.
+Such communication channels are available to the public without the need for special access requirements, which may entail additional expenses.
+Communication channels should be sufficient.